chazwarp923/MO2-BG3-Plugin/README.txt

 anything that goes in the /bin folder without having to muddy up your BG3 install folder

-This plugin does currently work for any mods packaged in .pak format as long as they include a info.json.
-In my personal testing, this should be capable of loading dll mods, such as achievement enabler and script extender.
+In my personal testing, this is capable of loading dll mods, such as achievement enabler and script extender.

 INSTALLATION